The #1 missing thing from most Fitness Programs.

 Stress, lack of sleep and poor diet also limit the bodys ability to adapt to exercise and make progress.
 It may seem obvious to make sure you make a program progressive but you’d be surprised how seldom it is properly structured into people’s routine or plan.
 If you're making the effort to turn up and exercise regularly I think you'll find the extra little bit of planning in making your program incrementally progressive could be the seemingly small thing that makes a big difference to your results.
 I'm sure you'll also find it makes your exercise routine feel much more purposeful and worthwhile.
 Get in touch if you’d like to get going with an effective, progressive exercise program.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #workouts #getfit #fitnessprograms
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #workouts #getfit #fitnessprograms